xnuinside/simple-ddl-parser/README.md

 ### Supported Statements

-- CREATE TABLE [ IF NOT EXISTS ] + columns defenition, columns attributes: column name + type + type size(for example, varchar(255)), UNIQUE, PRIMARY KEY, DEFAULT, CHECK, NULL/NOT NULL, REFERENCES
+- CREATE TABLE [ IF NOT EXISTS ] + columns defenition, columns attributes: column name + type + type size(for example, varchar(255)), UNIQUE, PRIMARY KEY, DEFAULT, CHECK, NULL/NOT NULL, REFERENCES, ON DELETE, ON UPDATE,  NOT DEFERRABLE, DEFERRABLE INITIALLY

 - STATEMENTS: PRIMARY KEY, CHECK, FOREIGN KEY in table defenitions (in create table();)

 - ALTER TABLE STATEMENTS: ADD CHECK (with CONSTRAINT), ADD FOREIGN KEY (with CONSTRAINT)

 - PARTITIONED BY statement

+- LIKE statement (in this and only in this case to output will be added 'like' keyword with information about table from that we did like - 'like': {'schema': None, 'table_name': 'Old_Users'}).

 ## HQL Dialect statements